Haxinator/AcousticTrafficMonitoring/README.md

 ## Running the Prototype

+### Cuda Enabled Model
+model.py uses exodus as the backend to support CUDA, which allows training to be done on the GPU resulting in faster epochs (training).
+To use this model you must meet the following Criteria:
+1. You must have an Nvidia GPU
+2. You must install CUDA from the NVIDIA website.
+3. You must run ```pip install "rockpool[sinabs, exodus]"```

+If upon restarting the shell the 'exodus' module is not found, redo step 3.

+For step 2, the following resource was used since ```model.py``` was developed in [WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html)
+In section 3, I followed option 1 and went to the following [download page](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local).
+For installer type I chose **runfile (local)** and followed the instructions provided.

+If you encounter issues when running the installer, delete it and redownload the installer.
+If the download is interupted the installer will get corrupted and fail to run.

 ### Running the Model
 Ensure that the data preprocessing has been completed and the audio segements have been converted to spikes by refering to the instructions above before running the model.